phiychai/stratala/docs/2.authentication/roles-and-user-management.md

    ↓
 4. Email updated in Adonis (canonical)
    ↓
-5. Email updated in Directus (if Directus user exists)
+5. Email updated in Payload (if Payload user exists)
 ```

 ### Implementation